shay-te/bigpipe-response/website/docs/configuration.md

     jsx:
       # create "RemoteJsFileProcessor" named "jsx". and pass the params to the constructor
       # will use this javascript file "bigpipe_response.processors.RollupReactProcessor.js"
-      # will scan for files with the "source_ext" under the "code_base_directories"
+      # will scan for files with the "source_ext" under the "source_paths"
       # and will convert any resource to the "target_ext" extension.
       class: bigpipe_response.processors.remote_js_file_processor.RemoteJsFileProcessor
       params:
         processor_name: jsx
         javascript_handler: bigpipe_response.processors.RollupReactProcessor.js
-        code_base_directories: null # * list of directories pointing to javascript/react code.
+        source_paths: null # * list of directories pointing to javascript/react code.
         source_ext:
           - js
           - jsx